 SSL/TLS is Harder than You Think

 It is common knowledge among security experts that implementing SSL/TLS is notoriously hard.
 This is why very few attempt to write their own libraries.
-However, equally well established is that many clients implement SSL/TLS in a way that voids its most valuable defense: that against a man-in-the-middle.
+However, equally well established is that many clients implement SSL/TLS in ways that void its most valuable defense: that against a man-in-the-middle.
 If anyone can get between your client and the server, they can capture the token and use it at will.

 The example above shows one of two common ways in which SSL/TLS security is compromised.
-I would love mock the developers quoted but it is a mistake I have made myself three years ago when writing my own OpenID library.
+I would love to mock the developers quoted that was a mistake I made myself three years ago when writing my own OpenID library.
 I had no problem getting the signatures done, but had a hard time with bad certificate errors.
 Some were due to local configuration (getting root certificates configured is still a hard thing for most developers to do), but also due to poorly configured servers.
 My solution, just like the suggestion above, was to ignore these errors.

 The problem with SSL/TLS, is that when you fail to verify the certificate on the client side, the connection still works.
 Any time ignoring an error leads to success, developers are going to do just that.
 The server has no way of enforcing certificate verification, and even if it could, an attacker will surely not.